ruibo/gs-rest-userinfo/README.md

 The service will handle `PUT` request for `/users/{username}` where `{username}` is the name of the user.
 If the resource already exists, then it will be updated.
 Otherwise, a new user will be created and the resource will be available.

-Note that PUT replaces the entire resource.
-Fields not supplied will be replaced with null.
+Note that `PUT` replaces the entire resource.
+Fields not supplied will be replaced with `null`.

 ### Change password